VSSSE/VSS-DOC/UC3_Listen_to_a_song_on_spotify.md

 ## 1. Use-Case Play on Spotify
 ### 1.1 Brief Description

-The user can choose one song from the listed soundtracks and select it by clicking/tapping it and press the "Play on Spotify" button.
+The user can choose one song from the listed soundtracks and select it by clicking/tapping it and press the "Play on Spotify" button or click on a list entry on the webapp.
 The user will get forwarded to the Spotify webpage.

 ### 1.2 Mockup